furixturi/nodeschool_learnyounode/README.md

 		//do something with the list
 	})
 	```
-	The `list` is an array of file name strings.
+	The `list` is an array of file name `strings`.

-* The `path` module comes in handy for handling and transforming file paths
+* The `path` module comes in handy when handling and transforming file paths

 	```javascript
 	var path = require('path')